Before Your SESSION:

 2. Your comfort, safety, and privacy are priority!
 It’s ok to let your artist know your needs, if you’re feeling uncomfortable about something, and to ask them questions about the tattooing process.

-5. If you need a break to eat, drink, use the bathroom, or anything else during your session, let your artist know and we’ll happily find a good stopping point to let you up.
+5. If you need a break to stretch, eat, drink, use the bathroom, or anything else during your session, let your artist know and we’ll happily find a good stopping point to let you up.
 Please don’t jump up from your station while the artist is at work.

 Aftercare:

-7. Tattoos generally take 2-4 weeks to heal, depending on scale and complexity.
+8. Tattoos generally take 2-4 weeks to heal, depending on scale and complexity.
 Have patience, the better care you take of them the better they’ll look when full healed.
 Avoid sun exposure, submerging in water, tight clothing, and don’t scratch, itch, or pick at your tattoo!